Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 # Creating boundary and initial conditions

-We previously ran an experiment based on a provided direcvtory of boundary and initial conditions.
-It's now time to see how to create those from scratch.
+We previously ran an experiment based on a provided directory of boundary and initial conditions.
+It's now time to see how to create such a directory from scratch.

 ## Creating boundary conditions